CaitlinSchaef/my-pseudocode/pseudocode.md

 11. J
 12. K

+would an unordered list be better?

+-If dough becomes dry, add buttermilk, else roll out with rolling pin

 -this is how to insert images-
 ### Please enjoy a few pictures from the two countries I visited last year in 2023, Scotland and Japan (including one picture of Mount Fuji on a clear day!):